‘Arf!’: Chatty Congress is learning to respect mute button

 They’re shushing their dogs.
 They’re beaming in from their dens and offices, with carefully chosen backdrops.
 They’re tweaking technical issues, such as lighting.
 And they’re learning the special awkwardness of speaking to others, remotely.

 “Is this thing working?”
-House Speaker Nancy Pelosi said during her weekly press conference on Thursday as she took questions that were piped in.
+House Speaker Nancy Pelosi said during her weekly news conference on Thursday as she took questions that were piped in.

 The ubiquitous quarantine conference call — or hearing, as the case was Tuesday — can be an excruciating challenge known by anyone who’s tried to take turns speaking and listening from a square on a Brady Bunch-style screen.
 And the tradition-loving Congress is struggling to smooth the process amid the first pandemic in any lawmaker’s lifetime, with more floor votes and the November elections ahead.